johnjago/getdashify.com/content/releases/2024-07-08-dashify-pro-order-search/index.md

 ### Future improvements

 This is just the start—soon, you’ll be able to find orders by customer name, and also search not just orders, but products, customers, WooCommerce settings, and more.

+### Upgrading from Dashify Pro 1.0.0

+For anyone currently on Dashify Pro 1.0.0, you may need to download the zip from the Dashify Pro portal and upload it if WordPress doesn’t detect the automatic update.
+We changed how the updating works internally in 1.1.0 to bring it up to modern WordPress standards.